 west-howe-sound-suzanne-senger-cr

-The SCCA West Howe Sound Watershed Protection Project aims to preserve the forested ecosystems on the southeast slopes of Mount Elphinstone in the West Howe Sound aquifer recharge areas within a Water Sustainability Plan under the BC Water Sustainability Act.
+The SCCA Átl'ḵa7tsem West Howe Sound Watershed Protection Project aims to preserve the forested mountain block aquifer recharge areas on the southeast slopes of Mount Elphinstone within a Water Sustainability Plan under the BC Water Sustainability Act.

 Brief History

-The Sunshine Coast Regional District (SCRD) and Town of Gibsons supply potable water to approximately 30,000 full and part time residents on the Sunshine Coast.
+The Sunshine Coast Regional District (SCRD) and the Town of Gibsons supply potable water to approximately 30,000 full and part-time residents on the Sunshine Coast.
 The primary source of freshwater is the Chapman/Gray Watershed system.

-Two Aquifers at the base of Mount Elphinstone in The West Howe Sound Watershed, currently yield large volumes of high-quality water that could make up more than 1/2 of the SCRD’s anticipated water deficit for the next 50 years.
-If this system is protected
+Two Aquifers at the base of Mount Elphinstone in The West Howe Sound Watershed yield large volumes of high-quality water that could make up more than 1/2 of the SCRD’s anticipated water deficit for the next 50 years if this system is protected

 Why Protecting Aquifer Watersheds Matters

-Aquifers are underground layers of unconsolidated materials (gravel/sand), which become saturated with fresh water when rains and snowmelt absorb into the earth and infiltrate the gravel/sand layers.
-The process of fresh water filling the Aquifers is known as “recharge.”
+Aquifers are underground layers of unconsolidated materials, such as gravel and sand, which become saturated with fresh water when rain and snowmelt are absorbed into the earth and infiltrate these layers.
+The process of freshwater filling the aquifers is known as "recharge."

-Removal of the forest cover in the aquifer recharge area (through industrial logging and gravel mining) dramatically disrupts the recharge process, results in less water entering the system, increases erosion, water turbidity, slope instability, landslides and can destroy the water system.
-Consequently, protection of the West Howe Sound Watershed, aquifer recharge areas on Mount Elphinstone is paramount to ensuring a sustainable water supply system for the whole of the Sunshine Coast.
+The removal of forest cover in the aquifer recharge area (through industrial logging and gravel mining) dramatically disrupts the recharge process, results in less water entering the system, increases erosion, water turbidity, slope instability, and landslides, and can destroy the water system.

-The problem is, although the Community Watersheds in major urban centres of Vancouver and Victoria are protected, drinking water source areas in rural communities are not.
-Like most rural regions in BC, the Sunshine Coast faces ongoing and increasing resource extraction pressures in our drinking watersheds.
-Including, on Mt.
-Elphinstone where the growing conditions are very good, and thus the lands are heavily sought after for logging.
+The problem is that although the Community Watersheds in the major urban centres of Vancouver and Victoria are protected, drinking water source areas in rural communities are not.

 Scroll to Top